 “Its only after we’ve lost everything that we are free to do anything” – Tyler Durden (Fight club)

-Writing style on the other hand is seriously appreciable; some off the parts of the book really got me hooked.
+The writing style, on the other hand, is seriously appreciable; some of the parts of the book really got me hooked.
 The best part for me as far as the writing went was when Ryan is in touch with his alter personality about the meaning of life and why are we trapped into this reality.

 I’m really looking forward to the next book by Harkeerat.
 In spite of all the criticism above I finished An Affair to Remember in one read.
 Take it as an easy and light if you are into those sorts of things.